rveinan/rveinan.github.io/_posts/2024-10-21-infrastructure-management.md

   src: /assets/img/code.jpg
 ---

-## What should your organization consider when looking to provision and manage cloud infrastructure?
+## What should your organization consider when looking to provision and manage cloud infrastructure through code?

 When your organization is looking to provision and manage infrastructure in the cloud, several key considerations should guide the process.
 First, adopting cloud automation and infrastructure-as-code practices is essential for ensuring consistency, reducing manual errors, and accelerating deployment times.
 Establishing standardized, opinionated approaches, often called "paved roads," can simplify deployment and management by offering predefined best practices for cloud operations.